 Lawyers in the Asia-Pacific region and the United States are already gearing up to win new work seen resulting from a new trade agreement announced this week between 12 Pacific-Rim nations.

-As Misa Han (@) outlined yesterday in the Australian Financial Review: “Legal and financial advisers said increased deal flow will be the biggest benefit of the [TPP]” — as the agreement is set to further liberalize the signatory nations economies in the professional services sector.
-As well, as Han reports, “Herbert Smith Freehills (@) partner Donald Robertson said the major benefit to lawyers will come from advising clients on complex cross border deals under the TPP.”
+As Misa Han (@misahan) outlined yesterday in the Australian Financial Review: “Legal and financial advisers said increased deal flow will be the biggest benefit of the [TPP]”.
+As the agreement is set to further liberalize the signatory nations’ economies in the professional services sector.
+Well, Han reports, “Herbert Smith Freehills (@HSFlegal) partner Donald Robertson said the major benefit to lawyers will come from advising clients on complex cross-border deals under the TPP.”

-As Ian Bremmer (@) outlined in Time shortly after the agreement was announced (but which still requires ratification by each member nation legislature, which is expected to occur) — TPP “covers countries representing about 40% of global economic output” (the United States, Japan, Canada, Mexico, Australia, New Zealand, Chile, Peru, Malaysia, Vietnam, Singapore, and Brunei).
+As Ian Bremmer (@ianbremmer) outlined in Time shortly after the agreement was announced (but it still requires ratification by each member nation legislature, which is expected to occur).
+TPP “covers countries representing about 40% of global economic output.” (the United States, Japan, Canada, Mexico, Australia, New Zealand, Chile, Peru, Malaysia, Vietnam, Singapore, and Brunei).
 Conspicuously absent from the agreement, however, is regional giant China.

 Bremmer details how “TPP will reduce tariffs across most goods and services and establish new rules for trade and commerce.
 Its biggest economic impact will be felt in smaller markets like Vietnam and Malaysia.
 But it will also provide a critical boost for Japan’s economy.”